-In response to these ambiguities, the Analog Devices converter has been tested for CE102 under a constant load and with the output ground floating.
+In response to these ambiguities, the Analog Devices' converter has been tested for CE102 under a constant load and with the output ground floating.
 While these measurements are a good indication of how the converter will operate in the final system configuration, the user should confirm CE102 testing in the final system configuration.

 CE101: This test measures emissions on the input leads in the frequency range between 30 Hz and 10 kHz.
-The intent of this requirement is to ensure that the dc/dc converter does not corrupt the power quality (allowable voltage distortion) on the power busses present on the platform.
+The intent of this requirement is to ensure that the dc/dc converter does not corrupt the power quality (allowable voltage distortion) on the power buses present on the platform.
 There are several CE101 limit curves in MIL-STD-461D.
-The most stringent one applicable for the converter is the one for submarine applications.
-Figure 13 shows that the converter easily meets this requirement (the return line measurement is similar).
+The most stringent one applicable for the converter is that for submarine applications.
+Figure 11 shows that the converter easily meets this requirement (the return line measurement is similar).
 The components at 60 Hz and its harmonics are a result of ripple in the output of the power source used to supply the converter.

 CE102: This test measures emissions in the frequency range between 10 kHz and 10 MHz.
 The measurements are made on both of the input leads of the converter which are connected to the power source through LISNs.
-The intent of this requirement in the lower frequency portion of the requirement is to ensure that the dc/dc converter does not corrupt the power quality (allowable voltage distortion) on the power busses present on the platform.
-At higher frequencies, the intent is to serve as a separate control from RE102 on potential radiation from power leads which may couple into sensitive electronic equipment.
+The intent of this requirement in the lower frequency portion of the requirement is to ensure that the dc/dc converter does not corrupt the power quality (allowable voltage distortion) on the power buses present on the platform.
+At higher frequencies, the intent is to serve as a separate control from RE102 on potential radiation from power leads, which may couple into sensitive electronic equipment.

-Figure 14 shows the CE102 limit and the measurement taken from the $+V{\rm IN}$ line.
+Figure 12 shows the CE102 limit and the measurement taken from the $+V{\rm IN}$ line.
 While the measurement taken from the input return line is slightly different, both comfortably meet the MIL-STD-461D, CE102 limit.
+(Reference the last section of EMI Considerations for how to adjust the external components in the test setup circuit to increase the margin between the specification limit and the measured results.)

 CS101: This test measures the ability of the converter to reject low frequency differential signals, 30 Hz to 50 kHz, injected on the dc inputs.
 The measurement is taken on the output power leads.
 The intent is to ensure that equipment performance is not degraded from ripple voltages associated with allowable distortion of power source voltage waveforms.
-Figure 10 shows a typical audio susceptibility graph.
+Figure 7 shows a typical audio susceptibility graph.
 Note that according to the MIL-STD-461D test requirements, the injected signal between 30 Hz and 5 kHz has an amplitude of 2 V rms and from 5 kHz to 50 kHz the amplitude decreases inversely with frequency to 0.2 V rms.
 The curve of the injected signal should be multiplied by the audio susceptibility curve to determine the output ripple at any frequency.
 When this is done, the worst case output ripple at the frequency of the input ripple occurs at 5 kHz, at which point there is typically a 25 mV peak-to-peak output ripple.